 Feed your cockatiel dark green and other colorful vegetables, like:

-Cockatiels are not big fruit eaters so they may not want to eat as much fruit as vegetables.
+Cockatiels are not big fruit eaters, so they might not want to eat as much fruit as vegetables.
 Beware of strawberries and grapes, since these spoil faster than other fruit.
 Your cockatiel could get sick by ingesting any mold from them.
 Healthy fruits for cockatiels include:

 Carbohydrates And Proteins